Elizabeth Brico writes about medication-assisted treatment, like buprenorphine and methadone, during pregnancy.

 Keep your eyes out for the next post in this series, in which I'll tackle some ways you can reduce the chances of experiencing medication side-effects and NAS.

-Workit Clinic is now open in California
+Workit Clinic is now open in California and Michigan

 Elizabeth Brico is a freelance writer with an MFA in Writing & Poetics from Naropa University.
 Her blog, Betty's Battleground, was recently ranked by Feedspot as one of the top 75 PTSD blogs.
 She is also a regular contributing writer for HealthyPlace's trauma blog.
 Her work has appeared on Vice, Vox, Stat News, The Fix, and others.
 When she isn't working, she can usually be found reading, writing, or watching speculative fiction.